 In general, a new major version will live in the supported state for about two years, and in a deprecation state for an additional year before moving to a sunset state.

 The deprecation and sunset timelines for the Google Mobile Ads SDK revolve around major SDK releases.
 We plan to have one major version release in the first quarter of each year.
-The release of a new major version triggers changes in support for older major versions.
+The release of a new major version triggers changes in support for earlier major versions.